Hartford–Brainard Airport

-Hartford–Brainard Airport (IATA: HFD, ICAO: KHFD, FAA LID: HFD) is a towered public airport three miles (5 km) southeast of downtown Hartford, in Hartford County, Connecticut.
+Hartford–Brainard Airport (IATA: HFD, ICAO: KHFD, FAA LID: HFD) is a towered public airport three miles (5 km) southeast of downtown Hartford, in Hartford County, Connecticut, United States.
 It is owned by the Connecticut Airport Authority.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a regional reliever airport facility.

 The airport is named after former mayor Newton C. Brainard.

 History

-Originally called Brainard Field when it opened in 1921, Hartford–Brainard Airport may well be the country's first municipal airport.
-Located in a former cow pasture in the southeast Hartford Neighborhood of South Meadows, Brainard opened in 1921.
-Among the facility's claims to fame are visits by some of the early 20th century's greatest aviators — including Amelia Earhart and Charles Lindbergh — who landed there to great acclaim.
+Brainard Field was opened in 1921 in a former cow pasture in the southeast Hartford Neighborhood of South Meadows.
+In the early 20th century, Amelia Earhart and Charles Lindbergh landed there to great acclaim.

 For its first decade, officials limited the airfield's use primarily to small passenger flights, but in 1933, city officials opened Brainard to commercial traffic.
 Passenger airlines, such as American Airlines, Eastern Airlines, and Colonial Airlines served Brainard.
-But the airport couldn't handle the large Douglas DC-3 and heavier planes that became common by the 1930s.
+However, the airport could not handle the large Douglas DC-3 and heavier planes that became common by the 1930s.
 The weight of the planes was too much for grass runways; later, the city would install a blacktop runway.
-Additionally, Brainard could not accommodate large aircraft because its runways are too short and the airport's proximity to Connecticut River also resulted in fog problems.
+Additionally, Brainard could not accommodate large aircraft because its runways are too short; the airport's proximity to Connecticut River also resulted in fog problems.

 As a result, larger aviation began to move to the new Bradley International Airport in Windsor Locks after it opened in 1947, and by 1958 all commercial carriers had relocated.
 No longer the principal airport for the Greater Hartford area, the Hartford city council voted for closure, though the next year in 1959 the state and the city entered into an agreement, transferring control of the airport to the state.
 A large runway was closed to support development of the South Meadows commercial and industrial district off Brainard Road, reducing the airport's size to 201 acres (81.3 ha).

 In 1986, Brainard had nearly 25,000 more takeoffs and landings than Bradley, with 90 per hour during peak periods.

 As of 2016, Brainard served as the reliever airport for Bradley Airport, with approximately 360 people working at the various airport-related businesses and at government agencies based on-site.